Servants' Characters Act 1792: Description and operation

 The preamble of the act noted that the offences it created were "of great magnitude and continually increasing, and no sufficient remedy has hitherto been applied".
 The act criminalised the creation of false references "given personally or in writing by evil disposed persons being or pretending to be the master, mistress, retainer or superintendent of such servants, or by persons who have actually retained such servants in their respective service, contrary to truth and justice and to the peace and security of his Majesty's subjects".
 It also created offences of impersonating an employer or related person to provide a false reference for a servant, for a servant to misrepresent the nature or duration of employment, for a servant to amend or alter any written reference or for a servant to falsely deny any previous period of employment as a servant.

-Paragraph 8 of the act allowed for a form of King's evidence, providing a legal indemnity against prosecution for servants using false references who informed against others.
+Sections 1 through 5 of the act laid out the offences created.
+Section 6 outlined the punishment, which was originally a fine of £20 (half to be paid to any informer and the remainder allocated for poor relief).
+If the fine was not paid, imprisonment with hard labour was implemented.
+Section 7 of the act stated that an informer was to be classed as a competent witness to prove the offence; this section was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1871 (34 & 35 Vict. c.
+116).
+Section 8 of the act allowed for a form of King's evidence, providing a legal indemnity against prosecution for servants using false references who informed against others.
 A 1956 paper by barrister John Nevin considered that the act allowed for broader prosecution of offences than that under the Forgery Act 1913, then in force.
 Under the Forgery Act it was only an offence to produce a false instrument, a document that purported to be something it was not, rather than a false statement, a document containing lies.
+Section 9 of the act laid out the wording of the conviction to be used by justices of the peace an section 10 allowed for an appeal to the general or quarter sessions.

-The punishment for offences under the act was initially a fine of £20 and, if not paid, imprisonment with hard labour.
-The punishments were amended by the Justices of the Peace Act 1949, Summary Jurisdiction Act 1884, the Bail Act 1976, Criminal Justice Act 1948 and by the Courts Act 1971 to reflect changes in the judicial system and prison legislation.
+The punishments were amended by the Summary Jurisdiction Act 1884 (47 & 48 Vict. c.
+43), the Criminal Justice Act 1948 (11 & 12 Geo.
+6. c.
+58), the Justices of the Peace Act 1949 (12, 13 & 14 Geo.
+6. c.
+101), the Courts Act 1971 and the Bail Act 1976 to reflect changes in the judicial system and prison legislation.

 Parts of the act relating to providing character references in writing were repealed by the Forgery and Counterfeiting Act 1981, leaving only the offences of making false references orally.
 Only one successful prosecution came through the act, R v Costello and Bishop (1910) against an employer giving a false reference.